philbooth/bfj/README.md

 ### bfj.eventify (data, options)

-`eventify` returns an event emitter and asynchronously performs depth-first traversal, emitting events as it encounters data.
+`eventify` returns an event emitter and asynchronously traverses a data structure depth-first, emitting events as it encounters items.
-By default
-it coerces
+By default it coerces
-promises,
-buffers,
-dates,
-maps and
-other iterables
-to JSON-friendly values.
+promises, buffers, dates and iterables to JSON-friendly values.

-The emitted events
-are defined
-in a public property,
-`events`:

-* `bfj.events.array`:
-  Indicates that
-  an array
-  has been encountered.

-* `bfj.events.endArray`:
-  Indicates that
-  the end of an array
-  has been encountered.

-* `bfj.events.object`:
-  Indicates that
-  an object
-  has been encountered.

-* `bfj.events.endObject`:
-  Indicates that
-  the end of an object
-  has been encountered.

-* `bfj.events.property`:
-  Indicates that
-  a property
-  has been encountered
-  in an object.
-  The listener
-  will be passed
-  the name of the property
-  and the next event
-  to be emitted
-  will represent
-  the property's value.

-* `bfj.events.string`:
-  Indicates that
-  a string
-  has been encountered.
-  The listener
-  will be passed
-  the string.

-* `bfj.events.number`:
-  Indicates that
-  a number
-  has been encountered.
-  The listener
-  will be passed
-  the number.

-* `bfj.events.literal`:
-  Indicates that
-  a literal
-  (either `true`, `false` or `null`) has been encountered.
-  The listener
-  will be passed
-  the literal.

-* `bfj.events.end`:
-  Indicates that
-  the end of the input
-  has been reached and
-  no further events
-  will be emitted.

-`eventify` takes
-two arguments,
+It takes two arguments;
-the data to traverse and
-an options object
+the data structure to traverse and an options object that supports the following properties:
-that supports
-the following properties: